navgurukul/bhanwari-devi/README.md

 ### Create API functions

-To create API calss in the backend, we create API calls here.
-Mostly we do with `axios` in `src/components/componentName/redux/api.js`.
-The API call looks like this.
+To get data from server, we create API calls here.
+Mostly we do with `axios` library.
+The file path to create APIs looks like this `src/components/componentName/redux/api.js`.
+The API call looks like this. 👇

 ```
 import axios from 'axios'